mosaicml/composer/docs/source/trainer/performance_tutorials/profiling.md

 :end-before: '[fit-end]'
 ```

-Finally, we can run the application as follows on 1 GPU:
+Finally, we can run the application as follows on a single GPU:

 ```bash
 python examples/profiler_demo.py